 The Pasadena Playhouse Presents

-The One Pearl and a Sphinx
+the One Pearl and a Sphinx

-LETTERS FROM ZORA
+LETTERS FROM ZORA:

 Starring Vanessa Bell Calloway

-Written by Gabrielle Pina
+Written by Gabrielle Denise Pina

 Directed by Anita Dashiell-Sparks

-With Live Music Composed By Ron McCurdy
+Original Music by Ron McCurdy

 Through the dramatization of personal letters, LETTERS FROM ZORA explores Hurston’s controversial views on integration, segregation and social justice showcasing a life that was filled with artistic triumphs as well as abject poverty and self-doubt.
-Veteran actress Vanessa Bell Calloway plays the role of Zora in this provocative multimedia production directed by Anita Dashiell-Sparks and written by novelist Gabrielle Pina.
-With live music composed by Ron McCurdy and archival images collected by Margie Labadie, LETTERS FROM ZORA will illuminate Hurston’s prose, her life, her distinctive array of friends and foes and her unique view of a jazz-age world.
+Veteran actress Vanessa Bell Calloway plays the role of Zora in this provocative multimedia production directed by Anita Dashiell-Sparks and written by novelist Gabrielle Denise Pina.
+With original music composed by Ron McCurdy and archival images collected by Margie Labadie, LETTERS FROM ZORA will illuminate Hurston’s prose, her life, her distinctive array of friends and foes and her unique view of a jazz-age world.